BaptisteRoseau/BestPractices/topics/software_architecture.md

 This means that two threads can increment at the same time, and if `i` equals 3 and is incremented two times, then it can become `4` instead of 5.

-This is the trivial example of race condition used everywhere but more complex bugs can be avoided by applying this rule consistently.
+This is the trivial example of race condition used everywhere, but more complex bugs can be avoided by applying this rule consistently.

 ### SARP002 - Protect Critical Paths